Skip to content

 Always run git pull origin main before creating a new feature branch.
 Prevents merge conflicts with semantic-release commits (chore(release): X.Y.Z [skip ci]) that land on main after every release.

-EVAL-006INFOrequirement checkable
+VER-008ERRORrequirement checkable